(Or press Esc key)

 Solicitors charge for time and writing down what you agree should help make it quicker for them to sort out your separation agreement.

 Help if you cannot agree with your partner

-If you can't agree with your partner you can get help from a mediator before you see a solicitor.
+If you cannot agree with your partner you can get help from a mediator before you see a solicitor.
 A mediator can help you talk about things to help you both agree what you want to do.

 You can also get free advice from Citizens Advice if you have any questions about making a separation agreement or splitting up with your partner.